JescelJames/social-network-api-nosql/README.md

 4. Virtuals, Schema.Types.ObjectId, referencing to a schema
 5. Self assigned in schema
 6. Integrating schema types to a model.
-7. Dong module.exports of async..await of queries and requiring them in router file makes it cleaner and easy to understand once you get used to it.
+7. Doing module.exports of async..await of queries and requiring them in router file makes it cleaner and easy to understand once you get used to it.
 8. The longer I stare at codes, the more it make it easier to understand and grasp the concept.